Heal the Bay’s 2013 Annual Beach Report Card

 Heal the Bay assigns letter grades based on bacterial measurements for hundreds of locations from Washington State to San Diego County.
-Newport Beach A+ [View Report]
+Newport Beach made the honor roll this year with straight A+ ratings at the Wedge.
+[View Report]

 Regrowth of Enterococci & Fecal Coliform in Biofilm - Studies of Street Gutters and Storm Drains in Newport Beach

 Recently the city of Newport Beach, CA, and the Orange County (CA) Health Care Agency Water Quality Laboratory have completed studies presenting evidence that biofilm regrowth of enterococci and fecal coliform bacteria is occurring in street gutters and storm drains.